-Sleep and thinking are both behaviors, but doing them at the same time makes it difficult to do either well.
-Many Soldiers report they have tried but just can't shut down their brains to fall asleep.
+Sleep and thinking are both necessary behaviors, but doing them at the same time makes it difficult to do either well.
+Many Soldiers report they have tried but just can't quiet their brains to fall asleep.
 They often replay the day's events, identify things they have to do tomorrow, and worry about the "what ifs."
 The inability to fall asleep and stay asleep often has underlying component of stress, anxiety, conscientiousness, or worry.

 Practicing any of the following recommended techniques can help any of us to enhance our relaxation response.
 Almost all of the techniques have other benefits beyond relaxation and can make us more aware of our thoughts and feelings in a different way.
 In some cases, these techniques can enhance our performance through the regular practice of focusing our mind.

 Cognitive Behavior Therapy for Insomnia (CBT-i)